f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Repeat this for each chassis partition.

 Next copy the backup files to a location outside of VELOS.
-The file can be copied off via the chassis partitions CLI, GUI, or API.
+The file can be copied off via the chassis partitions CLI, webUI, or API.
 In the current release you need an external HTTPS server configured to allow uploads in order to export database backups from VELOS.

-Export Backup From the Chassis Partition GUI
+Export Backup From the Chassis Partition webUI
 --------------------------------------------

-You can copy the backup file out of the chassis partition using the **Systems Settings > File Utilities** menu in the GUI.
+You can copy the backup file out of the chassis partition using the **Systems Settings > File Utilities** menu in the webUI.
 Use the Base Directory drop down menu to select **configs** directory, and you should see a copy of the file created there:

 .. image:: images/velos_f5os_configuration_backup_and_restore/image6.png
   :align: center